 How do I get to the project?
 You will be sent some travel information when we’ve received your booking form.
 Usually volunteers call or email to let us know when they are arriving to Sorbas so that we can arrange a pickup, be mindful that if you do not alert someone ahead of time it will be harder for us to come and get you.
 However, there is a taxi service which costs approximately 20 euro from Sorbas to Los Molinos.

 Sorbas is about one hour by bus from Almeria where there is a train/bus station and an airport.
 We encourage overland travel.
-We recommend the Alsa bus line here is the link:
+We recommend the Alsa bus line.

 Do I have to pay?
 Yes, paying is mandatory and non negotiable for volunteers.
 Sunseed operates as a non-profit organisation and we rely on the contributions and donations of volunteers and friends to fund the project.
 We run a very low cost project, with assistants volunteering freely, and longer-term co-ordinator-staff being expected to subsist on a very small weekly allowance.
 The volunteer’s donation helps to sustain the project by paying for accommodation, and food.